KentoDaBento/SFPiChatChannel/README.md

 **muteUnmute()** is a function that is activated once the volume icon is clicked, to either mute the video, or unmute the video.

+**EDIT: ** Added a fullscreen and rounded edge for videos functionality.
+Press F for fullscreen and E for rounded edges.

 # Who wrote all this?
 An intern.